dmytroduk/Duk.EPiServer.Disqus/Readme.md

 Disqus for EPiServer
 =====================================
-Disqus for EPiServer is [Disqus platform](http://disqus.com/for-websites/) integration for [EPiServer](http://episerver.com) based websites.
+[Disqus for EPiServer](http://dmytroduk.com/projects/disqus-for-episerver) is [Disqus platform](http://disqus.com/for-websites/) integration for [EPiServer](http://episerver.com) based websites.
 It consists of several add-ons which enable Disqus comments on pages and provide user interface for configuration.

-Add-ons are free.

-Available localization: English and Swedish.
+Please refer documentation on the [project page](http://dmytroduk.com/projects/disqus-for-episerver) for more information about add-ons installation, discussion settings and how Disqus comments can be added on pages.

 Basic installation scenario
 ------------
 1. Signup on [Disqus](https://disqus.com/admin/signup/) and choose a shortname for your site
 2. Install add-ons on your site
-3. In Disqus configuration UI set shortname and enable Disqus
+3. Set shortname and enable discussions using Disqus configuration UI
 4. Start adding comments on pages

 Usage scenarios
 ------------
-- Adding comments block on a page (editors, admins)
+- Adding comments block on a page (editors)
-- Adding comments as dynamic content (editors, admins)
+- Adding comments as dynamic content (editors)
 - Displaying comments in specified rendering areas on a page (developers)
 - Using comments block as a page property and rendering it in a template (geeky developers)